Week 1: Introduction to structural

 the deformation path.
 Sedimentation that occurs on top of a growing fold also exis, and the variable dips and thicknesses of the strata record the growth of the fold.

-- View of cliff side exposing Triassic strata from Kvalpynten, Edgeoya in Svalbard.
+- View of cliff side exposing Triassic strata (from Kvalpynten, Edgeoya in Svalbard).
 The upper strata are undeformed, but a close look shows strata in the lower third to be both rotated and faulted.
 More to the point, the lighter colored sandstones clearly thicken as they approach the bounding fault to the left (or north).
 The faulting has made room (accommodation space) for the sediments to accumulate.
-These are growth faults and their associated basins, and deformation and sedimentation were coeval here.
+These are growth faults with their associated basins, and deformation and sedimentation were coeval here.
+We will address the reason they are tilted later on in the course.

 - In class growth fault exercise (optional).
 You will be give a copy of a cross section.
 Using